Desert Crown heads 17-strong field at Epsom

 Aidan O'Brien's best hope of landing a ninth victory lie with Stone Age.

-The Irish trainer is one win away from a record 41st British Classic victory.
+The Irish trainer secured a record 41st British Classic victory on Friday when Tuesday won the Oaks.

-Stone Age, with Ryan Moore on board and handed stall four, was among six horses aimed at Epsom by O'Brien, but now only Chester winners Star Of India and Changingoftheguard will join him.
+Stone Age, with Oaks-winning jockey Ryan Moore on board, was among six horses aimed at Epsom by O'Brien, but now only Chester winners Star Of India and Changingoftheguard will join him.

 Peter Brant, who part-owns Stone Age and has won the Kentucky Derby as both an owner and breeder, said O'Brien knows what it takes to deliver glory.